segevfiner/axios-light-my-request-adapter/README.md

 ## Caveats

-- `maxRedirects`, `socketPath`, and `proxy` are not
+- `maxRedirects`, `socketPath`, and `proxy` are not supported and will throw.
 - `decompress` is ignored as Light my Request doesn't support that cleanly.
-It shoudln't pass `Accept-Encoding` anyhow.
+It wouldn't pass `Accept-Encoding` by default anyhow.

 ## License